Nagios 3.0 Jumpstart Guide For Linux – Overview, Installation and Configuration

 I will discuss about the steps to configure a remote Linux Host and Windows Host for monitoring through nagios in upcoming posts.

-These are the two best nagios books that covers the latest Nagios 3.
-I strongly recommend that you read both of these books to gain a detailed understanding on Nagios.
-Since Nagios is free software, spending few dollars on the books can be the best investment you can make.
+Nagios Core 3 eBook – I’ve been using Nagios for several years, and I can sleep peacefully at night knowing that Nagios is monitoring all my systems and will warn me about any potential issue, before it becomes critical.
+I strongly recommend that you read Nagios Core 3 ebook to gain detailed understanding on Nagios.
+Since Nagios is free software, spending few dollars on the book can be the best investment you can make.

 Awesome Nagios Articles